When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 120 nights (30-night requirement, $139 processing fee)

-Feel: The mattress has a firm (7) feel that stems primarily from its thick layer of innerspring coils.
-Wool and cotton add a touch of softness, and their breathability makes this mattress feel incredibly cool throughout the night.
+- Feel: Firm (7) feel stemming from its thick layer of innerspring coils.
+Wool and cotton add a touch of softness and breathability.

-What It’s Made Of: The Joybed LX has several layers of organic cotton and eco-wool that serve as its comfort system.
-It has no foam or latex.
-The support core is made with pocketed coils.
-The cover is organic cotton with a thin plant-based fiber underneath it.
+- What It’s Made Of: Several layers of organic cotton and eco-wool, support core made with pocketed coils, and cover is organic cotton with a thin, plant-based fiber underneath it.

 Scoring Breakdown